 So I checked my phone to see if I could find any indication from the photo whether or not the birdwatchers were seeking or celebrating.
 No photo.
 I looked again.
 I know I took the photo, maybe even two photos.
 But I must have inadvertently deleted the evidence.
 Or, perhaps the elusive golden-winged warbler is behind this mystery!

-Perhaps you’ve witnessed a golden-winged warbler in the Adirondacks?
-Or the Champlain Valley?
+Have you witnessed a golden-winged warbler in the Adirondacks’ Champlain Valley?